lowlayhua/kubernetes-notes/k8s-3Scheduling.md

 Create a new deployment named 'red' with the NGINX image and 3 replicas, and ensure it gets placed on the master node only.
-Use the label - node-role.kubernetes.io/master - set on the master node. info_outline
+Use the label - node-role.kubernetes.io/master - set on the master node.
-Hint
-Answer file at /var/answers/red-deployment.yaml

 Name: red
 Replicas: 3
 Image: nginx
 NodeAffinity: requiredDuringSchedulingIgnoredDuringExecution
 Key: node-role.kubernetes.io/master
-Use the right operator

 ```
  affinity: